Conduct Disorder

 Can conduct disorder be treated?

-Can children with conduct disorder also have other mental health conditions?
+Is conduct disorder related to other mental health conditions?

-Yes, such as attention deficit hyperactivity disorder (ADHD) or depression.
+Conduct disorder often co-occurs with other mental health conditions, such as attention deficit hyperactivity disorder (ADHD) and depression.

 How is conduct disorder diagnosed?

-What are the risk factors for developing conduct disorder?
+What is the prognosis for individuals with conduct disorder?

 If you have any feedback, please get in touch.